vaibhav211002/error-logger/README.md

 ### Compatibility

 Error Logger Client is designed to work seamlessly with React applications, but it can also be used with other JavaScript frameworks and libraries.

+### License
+This project is licensed under the MIT License - see the LICENSE file for details.

+### Feedback and Contributions
+Feedback, bug reports, and contributions are welcome!
+Feel free to open an issue or submit a pull request on GitHub.